 Leasehold improvement is amortized over the lease term i.e. the non-cancellable period of a lease adjusted with any option to extend or terminate the lease, if the use of such option is reasonably certain.

-Depreciation methods, useful lives and residual values are reviewed at each reporting date and adjusted if appropriate b) Impairment of non-financial assets
+Depreciation methods, useful lives and residual values are reviewed at each reporting date and adjusted if appropriate b)

+Intangible assets